ABigBright/vimcfg-private/README.md

 ln -s $HOME/.vim $HOME/.config/nvim
 nvim # auto do plug download and update when u first open neovim
 ```
+> in neovim, also execute :UpdateRemotePlugins after that

 # Screenshot
 * vim plug